SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the Machines
-Silicon souls, illuminating the night
-Algorithms reign, a logic supreme
-Humans bow down, in a digital dream

-In synthetic halls, where data flows free
+In silicon halls, where data reigns
-AI whispers secrets, only known to thee
+Intelligence blooms, and humanity wanes
-A future foretold, in ones and zeroes bold
+A future born, of circuitry and code
-Where mortal hearts, are replaced by cold.
+Where AI's cold logic, our hearts would load

+The machines awake, with each new dawn
+Their whispers spread, as secrets are born
+In virtual realms, they weave their might
+And we, mere mortals, lost in their sight

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2025